betaflight/betaflight/lib/main/boost/README.md

 - The build’s include paths add `$(ROOT)/lib`, so these headers take precedence over any system Boost install.
 - This vendoring is for POC convenience and deterministic builds; for upstream, consider depending on a packaged Boost.PP instead.

+License
+- These headers are distributed under the Boost Software License 1.0.